digital-asset/daml/docs/source/tools/assistant.rst

   as well as when invoked via ``daml start``.
 Changing the platform version is useful if you deploy to a ledger that is running on a different SDK version than you use locally and you want to make sure that you catch any issues during testing.
-E.g., you might compile your Daml code using SDK 1.3.0 so you get improvements in Daml Studio but deploy to DABL which could still be running a ledger and the JSON API from SDK 1.2.0.
+E.g., you might compile your Daml code using SDK 1.3.0 so you get improvements in Daml Studio but deploy to Daml Hub which could still be running a ledger and the JSON API from SDK 1.2.0.
 In that case, you can set ``sdk-version: 1.3.0`` and ``platform-version: 1.2.0``.
   It is possible to override the platform version by setting the ``DAML_PLATFORM_VERSION``